-Our answer...yes!
-After taking the time to find the perfect dress, patiently waiting for it to arrive from the designer, taking the time (and money) to have it perfectly altered, you wouldn’t want to walk down the aisle in a gown that’s wrinkled or creased.
+This is one of the most important steps before you walk down the aisle!
+After taking the time to find the perfect dress, patiently waiting for it to arrive from the designer, taking the time (and money) to have it perfectly altered, you wouldn’t want a gown that’s wrinkled or creased.

 How does steam and press work?

-While many brides think that they can just take a hand steamer to their gown the day of their wedding (we will cover that in a moment!) depending on the gown, you probably don’t have hours to be spending steaming your gown and you probably don’t want to task someone from the bridal party to be in charge of that either.
+While many brides think that they can use a hand steamer on their gown the day of their wedding, but it is not something that is recommended.
+Professional steam and pressing will ensure a perfect-looking wedding dress.
+You will want to focus on other important wedding day activities rather than spending time steaming your gown and you probably don’t want to task someone from the bridal party to be in charge of that, either.

-When we steam and press your gown here at Charlotte’s, we hang the gown and take the time to go layer by layer ensuring that the skirt, bodice, and any other areas of your gown are pressed to perfection.
+When we steam and press your gown at Charlotte’s, we carefully hang the gown and take the time to go layer by layer ensuring that each piece of your dress is wrinkle-free and aisle ready.

-Especially if you have a gown that has multiple layers of tulle in the skirt, it can take time to ensure that every layer has been covered.
+Especially if your wedding gown has multiple layers of tulle in the skirt, it can take time to ensure that every layer has been seperated and covered.

 When should I get my gown steamed and pressed?